Kneser graphs are Hamiltonian: Analysis via gliders: dynamic properties

 We can derive the following somewhat refined condition from Lemma~\ref{lem:Vx-invariant}, stated in Lemma~\ref{lem:Zx-invariant} below.
 For this we write $V^-(x)$ \marginpar{$V^-(x)$} for the set obtained from the multiset~$V(x)$ by removing duplicates, and for each $v\in V^-(x)$ we write $\nu_v(x)$ \marginpar{$\nu_v(x)$} for the number of occurrences of~$v$ in~$V(x)$, i.e., $\nu_v(x)$ is the number of gliders of speed~$v$.
 We can then write $V(x)$ compactly as

 i.e., we write the elements of~$V^-(x)$ with their multiplicities~$\nu_v(x)$ as exponents to indicate repetition.
-We refer to a maximal sequence of coupled gliders as a \emph{train}, and its \emph{size} is the number of gliders belonging to this train. \marginpar{train} For example, in Figure~\ref{fig:coupled}~(a), the gliders $\gamma_2,\gamma_3$ form a train of size~2, the gliders $\gamma_4,\gamma_5,\gamma_6$ form a train of size~3, and the gliders $\gamma_7,\gamma_8$ form a train of size~2, whereas $\gamma_1$ and~$\gamma_9$ are both their own train of size~1 each.
-The train sizes formed by all equivalence classes of gliders of speed~$v$ from left to right define a cyclic composition of~$\nu_v(x)$, which we denote by~$z_v(x)$, and we define \marginpar{train \\ compo\-sition} \marginpar{$Z(x)$}
+We refer to an inclusion maximal sequence of coupled gliders as a \emph{train}, and its \emph{size} is the number of gliders belonging to this train. \marginpar{train} For example, in Figure~\ref{fig:coupled}~(a), the gliders $\gamma_2,\gamma_3$ form a train of size~2, the gliders $\gamma_4,\gamma_5,\gamma_6$ form a train of size~3, and the gliders $\gamma_7,\gamma_8$ form a train of size~2, whereas $\gamma_1$ and~$\gamma_9$ are both their own train of size~1 each.
+We consider the train sizes formed by all equivalence classes of gliders of speed~$v$ from left to right, and we write $z_v(x)$ \marginpar{$z_v(x)$} for the corresponding cyclic composition of~$\nu_v(x)$, i.e., for the partition of~$\nu_v(x)$ that is ordered up to cyclic shifts (orderings that differ only by cyclic shift are considered equivalent).
+In the example shown in Figure~\ref{fig:coupled}, we have $z_1(x)=(1,2,3)=(2,3,1)=(3,1,2)$, $z_2(x)=(2)$, $z_3(x)=(1)$, $z_1(y)=(2,1,3)=(1,3,2)=(3,2,1)$, $z_2(y)=(2)$, and $z_3(y)=(1)$.
+We then define \marginpar{train \\ compo\-sition} \marginpar{$Z(x)$}

 which we refer to as \emph{train composition}.
 Note that $Z(x)$ is obtained from~\eqref{eq:Vx-compact} by replacing each exponent~$\nu_v(x)$ by a cyclic composition of it, i.e., by specifying how the gliders of speed~$v$ are grouped into trains.
-By cyclic composition we mean a partition of~$\nu_v(x)$ that is ordered up to cyclic shifts, i.e., orderings that differ only by cyclic shift are considered equivalent.
-For the example in Figure~\ref{fig:coupled}, we have $z_1(x)=(1,2,3)=(2,3,1)=(3,1,2)$, $z_2(x)=(2)$, $z_3(x)=(1)$, $z_1(y)=(2,1,3)=(1,3,2)=(3,2,1)$, $z_2(y)=(2)$, and $z_3(y)=(1)$.